 Applying for Grad School

 If you’re headed to graduate school in the fall, then you’ve already done the applying part (congrats!).
 But maybe you’re only contemplating graduate school now and still considering your options or you’re interested in getting some work experience first to increase your odds of being accepted.
-In cases like those, you’ll want to do some grad school application legwork before leaving school.
+Either way, it’s best to do some of your grad school application legwork before leaving school.

 Talk to Your Teachers

-It’s the perfect time as the year is winding down, connect with one or two teachers who know you best and talk to them about which graduate school programs they’d suggest for you.
+As the year is winding down, connect with one or two teachers who know you best and talk to them about which graduate school programs they’d suggest for you.
 Request information from the schools, and then ask your teachers if they’d be willing to write you a letter of recommendation.
-Best to ask now than waiting until after you’ve left school.
-Chances are, you’ll need two or more for an application.
-You’ll also need school transcripts, so keep that in mind; you might not be able to get them before you graduate, but you could find out how to request them and how much they cost—anywhere from free up to $25 each.
+Best to ask now rather than waiting until after you’ve left school.
+Chances are, you’ll need two or more letters for an application.
+You’ll also need school transcripts, so keep that in mind; you might not be able to get them before you graduate, but you should know how to request them and how much they cost—anywhere from free up to $25 each.

 Tackle the Exams

-Find out which exam is required by the graduate schools for your field of interest—and what score you should aim for to be in serious contention for acceptance.
+Does your grad school of interest require an exam?
+Find out—and what score you should aim for to be in serious contention for acceptance.
 Most graduate schools require the GRE, but if you’re considering law school, you’d go for an LSAT, medical school requires the MCAT, and business school, usually a GMAT.
 It’s also a good idea to enroll in a test prep course to fully prepare—the sooner the better.
 Tests are generally offered several times a year, so work backward to plan your study schedule.
 If you don’t pass the first time, you can typically retake an exam within the same year.
 Gograd.org has some good, basic info on each type of graduate school exam.

 Draft Your Personal Statement